Stress, Cortisol, and IBS Flares: The Missing Piece

 Vagal-tone practices.
 Slow diaphragmatic breathing and box breathing activate the parasympathetic branch of your nervous system.
 The evidence base is weaker than for hypnotherapy or CBT and the effect size is modest, but the cost is zero and they can downshift an acute stress response in a few minutes.
 A practical target: five minutes of slow nasal breathing before meals.

-Actual therapy if stress is chronic.
+Therapy if stress is chronic.
 If your baseline stress level has been high for years, breathing exercises aren't going to unwind it.
 CBT for IBS is the best-evidenced option, increasingly available via apps and telehealth.
 Gut-directed hypnotherapy via Nerva or in-person is the other well-evidenced path.
 Either is a legitimate treatment, not a soft add-on.

 Food anxiety is its own problem.
 If tracking and restriction have tipped into constant hypervigilance, that hypervigilance is itself a chronic stressor and will keep your gut lit up even on a perfect diet.
 Work with a FODMAP-trained dietitian to widen the diet back out after reintroduction rather than staying restrictive by default.
+Low-FODMAP burnout covers when restriction has become the bigger problem.

-Pair it with the diet, don't swap it
+Pair it with the diet

 "Just manage stress" is not a cure for IBS and not a substitute for low-FODMAP.
 Peters found roughly 70% response rates for diet alone and for hypnotherapy alone, which means close to 30% in each arm didn't get meaningful relief from that single intervention.
 Some needed the other.
 Some needed both.
 Some need medication, targeted treatment for bloating that won't go away, or a gastroenterology workup for something the IBS label is covering.